UKHSA-Internal/coronavirus-dashboard/README.md

 You are welcome to use the `development` branch as describeed in the [Contributors' Guide](https://github.com/PublicHealthEngland/coronavirus-dashboard/blob/master/CONTRIBUTING.md) to help us improve the service and make a contribution.

 ## Credits
-This service is developed and maintained by [NHSX](https://www.nhsx.nhs.uk/) and [Public Health England](https://www.gov.uk/government/organisations/public-health-england).
+This service is developed and maintained by [Public Health England](https://www.gov.uk/government/organisations/public-health-england).